Cycling weekender: 6 great destinations for a mini-break in France

 When to visit: Year-round, there is no bad time to visit Paris.
 In winter the temperatures are colder but the city has fewer tourists as well.

 Where to cycle: Hire a bike from the Paris city bike hire scheme and explore the city.
 Over 1000kms of bike paths to choose from

-When many people think of France, Paris is the city which first springs to mind.
+When many people think of France, Paris is the city that first springs to mind.
 Personally, we think one of the best ways to take in the delights of this beautiful city is on two wheels.
-Bringing your own bike with you isn't necessary either.
+Bringing your own bike with you isn’t necessary either.
 The Paris Velib city bike scheme now also includes e-bike options and these are a perfect and inexpensive way to explore the city.

-Of course if you want to cycle further beyond the city of Paris itself you can choose to take a ride along the Seine a Velo route and ride to Versailles and its surrounds.
+Of course, if you want to cycle further beyond the city of Paris itself you can choose to take a ride along the Seine a Velo route and ride to Versailles and its surrounds.
 The Seine a Velo route is 420kms long so depending on how far you wish to travel you have many options to take in the sights surrounding the city.

-With direct flights readily available from many major airports and accommodation options to suit every budget it is also one of the easiest places to book your cycling mini break.
+With direct flights readily available from many major airports and accommodation options to suit every budget it is also one of the easiest places to book your cycling mini-break.